 Household Recycling Centres - Common questions

+We have changed how we operate the sites to keep everyone safe.
 Before you visit our sites please:

 - Check waiting times online and don't arrive before the sites open.
-If there is a queue outside the sites please come back another time.

 - Remember social distancing measures are now in place, this also means no assistance for unloading can be provided.